dhruvtrip/fylo-dark-challenge/README.md

 * [Setup](#setup)

 # General info
 As the name suggests, I did this as a [Frontend Mentor](https://www.frontendmentor.io/challenges) challenge.
 I personally believe the best way to practice your web development skills is to practice with projects and challenges.
 This design has some nice layout challenges in it.
 A perfect training ground to practice your Flexbox and Grid skills.
+Since this is a fully responsive development challenge, I also made use of media queries.
+I added breakpoints at the phone, tablet (additionally added -- not part of the challenge) and desktop sizes.

 This gave me the opportunity to replicate designs just from a picture.
 It is a great way to work independently, in case we don't work with exact specifications or designs.